HoplaGeiss/ludan-technology/src/assets/blog/2018-11-08_ngrx_guards_and_resolvers.md

 ### Routing file

-Let's start off with our routing file.
+Let's start with our routing file.
 As you can see books are protected by a guard and authors are loaded with a resolver.

 ```typescript
 // library.routing.ts